In this blog post we are going to walk you through the best laptops for podcasting.

-👉 Then we will define some key terms that will help you pick out the perfect laptop for you.
+Then we will talk about how to pick the best podcasting laptop for you, including key terms that will help you pick out the perfect laptop for you.

 Of course you do not need to read this blog post in order.
 Feel free to jump around to the sections you feel like you need the most! 💃